DucManhPhan/DucManhPhan.github.io/_post_preparation/2021-04-19-domain-model-pattern.md

 ## Wrapping up

-- Business logic container domain logic and application logic.
+- Business logic contains domain logic and application logic.

     - Domain logic does something purely with the problem domain such as strategies for calculating revenue recognition on a contract.
 Domain logic contains validation, calculations, and business rules.